yegor256/blog/_posts/2018/mar/2018-03-21-zerocracy-announcement.md

 who like the idea of being their own bosses.

-How many of those people are out there on the market&mdash;the future will soon show us.
+How many of those people are out there on the market---the future will soon show us.

 Speaking philosophically, while it's a common [belief](https://www.forbes.com/sites/quora/2017/12/18/artificial-intelligence-will-change-the-job-landscape-forever-heres-how-to-prepare/)